cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 end;
 ```

-The `in` modifier to mark input parameters is optional - function parameters are input by default.
+The `in` modifier to mark input parameters is optional—function parameters are input by default.

 ## Function parameters and local variables